icwells/compOncDB/README.md

 	-u, --user="root"	MySQL username (default is root).
 	--config="config.txt"  Path to config.txt (Default is in bin directory).
 	--count				Recount species totals and update the Totals table.
 	--delete			Delete records from given table if column = value (must be root).
+	--table="nil"		Perform operations on this table only.
 	-c, --column="nil"	Column to be updated with given value if --eval column == value.
 	-v, --value="nil"	Value to write to column if --eval column == value.
 	-e, --eval="nil"	Searches tables for matches (table is automatically determined) (column operator value; valid operators: = <= >= > <).